letStayFoolish/javascript-advanced/Optimization.md

 Here is more information about each of the phases you may see in the **Timing** tab:

 * **Queueing**: The browser queues requests before connection start and when:
     * There are higher priority requests.
-Request priority is determined by factors such as the type of a resource, as well as its location within the document.
+Request priority is determined by factors such as the type of resource, as well as its location within the document.
     * There are already six TCP connections open for this origin, which is the limit.
 (Applies to HTTP/1.0 and HTTP/1.1 only.)